New 988 crisis line sees 27% increase in calls in Kansas

 TOPEKA, Kan.
-(KSNW) — The 988 Suicide and Crisis Lifeline has seen a 27% increase in call volume since it first went online in July of 2022.
+(KSNW) — The 988 Suicide and Crisis Lifeline has seen a 27% increase in call volume since it first went online six months ago in July of 2022.

 The 988 line can also accept text messages.
 Those who call or text will be connected to a local crisis center for help.